sdss/sdssmeeting.github.io/registration.md

 Registration for the 2024 SDSS Collaboration Meeting is now open via [this form](https://docs.google.com/forms/d/e/1FAIpQLSdVtjmpauObcz-3VnBtYJ2Rz2ViuvGeHp4Bx42pWBzj9G572g/viewform).

-**Please complete the registration by April 15.**  The LOC will follow up with the registered attendees once the registration fee payment portal has been opened, around the registration deadline of April 15.
+**Pre-registration for the 2024 Collaboration Meeting has closed.**  The LOC will follow up with the registered attendees once the registration fee payment portal has been opened, around the registration deadline of April 15.
 We anticipate a registration fee of $150-200 depending on the number of registrants.

 Registration url: [https://tinyurl.com/4ccapcva](https://tinyurl.com/4ccapcva)